unibe-geodata-modelling/2018-volcanic-ash-plume/README.md

 + **Wind Data**

-   Wind Data is fed into our model in raster format and taken from [here].(insert link here!)
+   Wind Data is fed into our model in raster format and taken from [here](insert link here!).
    We used two seperate Inputs, one for lat(u)-winds and one for lng(v)-winds.